videothrone/minimal-blog/README.md

 ## Features

 - The blog has three pages and one dynamic page / route: `Home`, `Posts`, `Create post` and `[id]` which creates a individual page for every blog entry.
-- `Create posts` is protected by Kinde Auth anbd setup the `middleware.ts` file
+- `Create posts` is protected by Kinde Auth and setup the `middleware.ts` file
 - Created posts are saved via Prisma in a SQLlite file in the `/prisma` folder

 ## Getting Started